CenturyLinkCloud/mdw/mdw/build.md

 7 - Update mdw-demo
   - git pull
   - In framework workspace Copy https://ne1itcprhas62.ne1.savvis.net/MDW_DEV/mdw60_internal/blob/master/local.gradle to mdw folder (update mdwDemoDir based on your local setup)
+  - make sure you have curl.exe in your path
   - Run the Gradle task mdw/updateMDWDemo to copy latest framework assets, update gradle.properties, manifest file in mdw-demo workspace
   - Commit and push to git (manifest.yml and mdw.properties should not be committed)